Refine Your Enterprise's Collaboration Strategy

 In the digital era's focus on outcomes, email is no longer equipped to handle the immediate needs of the enterprise.
 Buyers want to be able to communicate quickly for conducting a transaction and at the same time, managers and their team must be able to take action.
 Team collaboration enables both aspects of customer journeys and promotes more efficient experiences.

 Additionally, given the rise of conversational AI, we expect to see team collaboration grow quickly as a category.

 The Rise of People-Centric Collaboration

-For 2018, the focus will be on putting people at the center of collaboration—called people-centric collaboration—and giving people the ability to seamlessly switch to the right method of interacting with others.
-The vision for people-centric collaboration is to have a communications digital assistant (i.e., an AI chatbot) with the ability to help schedule or begin a call, start recording, schedule and launch meetings, make adjustments for any encountered errors, or other commands.
+The market now is focusing on giving people the ability to seamlessly switch to the right method of interacting with others—what we call people-centric collaboration.
+The vision for people-centric collaboration is to have a communications digital assistant (i.e., a conversational AI-based chatbot) with the ability to help schedule or begin a call, start recording, schedule and launch meetings, make adjustments for any encountered errors, or other commands.

 Summary: This note discusses the evolving technologies—from open APIs, to AI chatbots, to WebRTC, and more—that enterprises should look to monitor to improve collaboration and drive business outcomes.
 Read More >

 Zoom filed for its IPO last week and the S-1 Document left no stone unturned.
 Zoom is one of the few video conferencing providers to go public in the last 20 years.
 Here are some of the key takeaways from its filing.
 Read More >

 Three Trends Driving the Rise of Digital Work Hubs

 To support the geographically distributed workforce, digital work hubs enable knowledge workers to seamlessly collaborate, share files, and communicate across various devices.
 In the digital and mobile era, Aragon expects this market to continue to grow.
 Read More >